Lower your DSO and improve your cash flow

 • DSO calculation

-• How B2B buy now, pay later solutions can speed up receipt of payment
+• How B2B Buy Now, Pay Later solutions provide multiple payment options and speed up receipt of payment

 Tracking Days Sales Outstanding provides advantages

 Tracking DSO provides several advantages beyond having the metric itself.
-You can use what you learn from it to improve your company’s operations.
+Use what you learn from it to improve your company’s operations, e.g. invoicing processes.

 First, it has the knock on effect of staying on top of invoice collection.
 So it helps your company function efficiently.